Volvo Trucks: North America

 In 1996, Volvo released the Volvo VN-series, the first Volvo truck developed outside of White or General Motors.
 Designed specifically for North America, the VN was more aerodynamic than its WIA predecessor.
 The previous-generation WG remained in production, with Autocar dropped as a separate brand name, becoming a sub-model of Volvo severe-service trucks.

 On 25 April 2000, AB Volvo acquired Renault Véhicules Industriels through a merger, making it the owner of Mack Trucks.
 Following the merger, Volvo became the largest European truck manufacturer and the second-largest truck manufacturer in the world.
 To secure approval of the merger (by avoiding potential antitrust issues), Volvo agreed to divest its low-cabover range (known as the Xpeditor); alongside the Mack MR/LE, the two vehicles held a predominant share of the refuse market.
 In 2007, Volvo re-entered the segment through its purchase of UD Nissan Diesel.
 Alongside the Xpeditor product range, the Autocar trademark was sold in 2001 to Grand Vehicle Works LLC, a Chicago-based private holding company that owned body manufacturer Union City Body Company (founded in 1898) and Workhorse Custom Chassis.
 Shortly before Autocar was acquired by GVW Group, Autocar conventionals were retired.

 In 2000, Volvo introduced the VHD severe-service conventional, largely as a replacement for Autocar conventional vehicles.
 While using the cab of the VN, the VHD used a heavier-duty chassis and suspension, along with sealed-beam headlamps.
 In 2002, the second-generation VN, the VNL, was introduced.

 In 2009, Volvo began to relocate the operations of its Mack Trucks subsidiary to Greensboro, where the North American operations of Volvo Trucks have been headquartered.
 Today, Volvo produces Class 8 Volvo trucks at its Dublin, Virginia plant and Class 8 Mack truck models in Macungie, Pennsylvania.
 Affiliate Volvo Powertrain produces engines and transmissions at its Hagerstown, Maryland, facility, for use exclusively in the North American market.

 The Volvo Trucks North America Dublin plant began manufacturing a battery-powered VNR Electric truck model starting in early 2021.
 It was the largest Volvo truck plant in the world, employing close to 3,000 people building multiple models of heavy-duty trucks.
 On 20 June 2022, Volvo announced that "in the second part of this decade" it would begin making trucks using hydrogen fuel cells with a range of 600 miles, compared to 275 miles for the existing VNR trucks.

+In September 2024, Volvo Trucks announced a long-range variant of its FH Electric truck, capable of covering up to 600 km on a single charge.
+It is expected to arrive on the market in the second half of 2025.